 Option #1 - Full Downtown Station

-The study estimates that the project design and construction costs for a fully operational downtown station would be about $5 million--resulting is three SMART stations in Novato.
+The study estimates that the project design and construction costs for a functional downtown station would be about $5 million--resulting is three SMART stations in Novato.

 Option #2 - Phased Rail Infrastructure Project

 This option includes initial construction of track work and limited site work at an approximate cost of $2.6 million.
 Additional station and platform work would occur in the future—at an additional cost.
 This option may require the platform to remain fenced for safety and security until the station becomes operational at an undetermined time in the future.
 The balance of the site improvements could then be designed and bid at a later time, with the balance of the platform features, rail equipment, controls and integration.
 The cost of the first phase is estimated at $2.6 million.

 Option #3 - No Downtown Station

 The other option for Council is to decide not to invest in a downtown station.

 The Novato City Council wanted to explore this possibility before SMART service begins at the end of 2016.